Admissions and Academic Information

 Advanced Placement Policy

 Coffeyville Community College will accept Advanced Placement scores for college credit.
 A student may receive credit for course(s) with an AP score of 3, 4, or 5.
 No credit will be awarded for scores below a 3.
 Courses will be assigned a grade of "CR" for credit only and will not be used to calculate a student's grade point average.
 Student must provide official documentation of AP scores to the Registrar's Office and request the course(s) be placed on the student’s official transcript.
+Student must complete one semester as a full-time student prior to the AP courses being placed on the transcript.

 Students may be required to validate AP scores upon transfer to a four-year institution.
 Students may also be required to take lower division courses upon transfer to satisfy graduation requirements.